Collecting Prosody in the Wild: A Content-Controlled, Privacy-First Smartphone Protocol and Empirical Evaluation: Acknowledgments

 \section{Acknowledgments}

-We thank audEERING GmbH, Peter Ehrich, and Dominik Heinrich for their support with the technical implementation of the on-device voice feature extraction and the Leibniz Institute for Psychology (ZPID) for funding data collection.
-This project was supported by the Swiss National Science Foundation (SNSF) under project number 215303 and a scholarship of the German Academic Scholarship foundation.
+We thank audEERING GmbH for their support with integrating openSMILE into the smartphone app, and Peter Ehrich and Dominik Heinrich for their support with the technical implementation of the on-device voice feature extraction.
+We also thank the Leibniz Institute for Psychology (ZPID) for funding data collection.
+This project was supported by the Swiss National Science Foundation (SNSF) under project number 215303 and a scholarship of the German Academic Scholarship Foundation.